 - Download a 1940 report on the paintings inside Kinneil House (large PDF)

 You can also visit the surrounding acres of woodland and two ponds – and see coots, buzzards and swans – plus many other animals.
+Free audio tours and a family quiz sheet are available.
 There are occasional guided walks through the park.
 Check with Kinneil Museum for details.
 (In addition Step Forth runs health walks around the estate, usually three times a week.
 See www.kinneil.org.uk/walk for details – or ask at the Museum to find out more.)

 JAMES WATT’S COTTAGE